 See your primary health clinic, midwife or general practitioner for these vaccines.

-Pertussis vaccination is also recommended for fathers and carers in the same household of any baby under seven months.
-This vaccine can be given any time after the mother to be is in her 28th week of pregnancy.
+Pertussis vaccination is also recommended for fathers and carers in the same household of any baby.